jmazanec15/documentation-website/_ml-commons-plugin/remote-models/connectors.md

 ```
 {% include copy-curl.html %}

+#### Reducing Memory Footprint with *faiss*'s IVFPQ algorithm

+The Cohere v3 embedding model has been optimized for IVFPQ-based indices with the INNERPRODUCT metric space.
+IVF is an approximate nearest neighbor algorithm that partitions the vector space and searches a fixed number of partitions at search time.
+PQ is an encoding scheme to reduce the memory footprint of the index.
+For more details, see https://opensearch.org/docs/latest/search-plugins/knn/knn-index/#supported-faiss-methods.

+See https://opensearch.org/docs/latest/search-plugins/knn/approximate-knn/#building-a-k-nn-index-from-a-model for how to build an IVFPQ index.
+To start, the following parameters are good: `ivf_nlist=1024`, `ivf_nprobes=128`, `pq_code_size=8`, `pq_m=256`.
+The amount of training data to use is `1000*ivf_nlist`.
+For the default parameters, this would be roughly 1M vectors (ref: https://github.com/facebookresearch/faiss/wiki/FAQ#how-many-training-points-do-i-need-for-k-means).

 ### Amazon Bedrock connector

 You can use the following example request to create a standalone Amazon Bedrock connector: